 Background pattern

-About the medication
+About the medicine

 Introduction

-ciltacabtagén autoleucel (viable CAR+ T cells)
+ciltacabtagene autoleucel (viable CAR+ T cells)

-This medicine is subject to additional monitoring, which will facilitate the detection of new information about its safety.
-You can contribute by reporting any adverse effects you may experience.
-The final part of section 4 includes information on how to report these adverse effects.
+This medicine is subject to additional monitoring, which will help to quickly identify new safety information.
+You can contribute by reporting any side effects you may have.
+The last section of the leaflet includes information on how to report side effects.

-Read this prospect carefully before starting to use this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine, because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or nurse.
+• If you have any further questions, ask your doctor or nurse.

-• If you experience adverse effects, consult your doctor or nurse, even if they are not listed in this prospect.
+• If you experience any side effects, talk to your doctor or nurse, even if they are not listed in this leaflet.
 See section 4.

-• Your doctor or nurse will give you a patient information card that contains important safety information about the treatment with CARVYKTI.
+• Your doctor or nurse will give you a patient information card that contains important safety information about treatment with CARVYKTI.
 Read it carefully and follow the instructions.

 How CARVYKTI works

-You should not receive CARVYKTI
+You must not be given CARVYKTI

-If you think you may be allergic, consult your doctor.
+If you think you may be allergic, talk to your doctor.

 Warnings and precautions

-• liver or kidney problems.
+• Liver or kidney problems.

-• signs or symptoms of graft-versus-host disease.
+• Signs or symptoms of graft-versus-host disease.
 This disease occurs when the transplanted cells attack your body, causing symptoms such as skin rash, nausea, vomiting, diarrhea, and bloody stools.

 Tests and examinations

-• check your blood cell counts
+• will check your blood cell counts

-• check if your cancer is worsening
+• will check if your cancer is getting worse

-After treatment with CARVYKTI, your doctor will:
+After treatment with CARVYKTI, your doctor:

-Be aware of possible severe side effects
+Be aware of possible serious side effects

 Children and adolescents

-Other medications and CARVYKTI
+Other medicines and CARVYKTI

-• immunosuppressive medications such as corticosteroids.
+• medicines that weaken your immune system, such as corticosteroids.

 Vaccines and CARVYKTI

-• after treatment with CARVYKTI, while your immune system is recovering.
+• After treatment with CARVYKTI, while your immune system is recovering.

-Consult your doctor if you need to be vaccinated.
+Ask your doctor if you need to be vaccinated.

 Pregnancy and breastfeeding